Longhorn-Developers/UT-Dining/README.md

    service_role key: eyJh......
    ```

-   The `DB URL` and `anon key` are the environment variables you need to configure in the next step.
+   The `API URL` and `anon key` are the environment variables you need to configure in the next step.

 4. **Configure Environment Variables**